 The 2016/17 Awards created a total of €18m in media coverage and €14m in new business for our partners.

-To register your interest for the 2017/18 programme, please click here.
-The deadline for registration is the 31st October 2017.
+To register your interest for the 2018/19 programme, please click here.

-PLEASE NOTE: If you have aready regsitered for the Awards, you do not need to do anything, a member of our research team will be in contact with more information on this year's Awards.
+PLEASE NOTE: If you have aready regsitered for the 2018/19 Awards, you do not need to do anything, a member of our research team will be in contact with more information when we open again for entries in the summer of 2018.

 Meanwhile, if you have any questions, please contact us here.